 Requirements for the Doctor of Physical Therapy Degree

 Students engage in an array of active learning experiences with multiple opportunities for interprofessional education and community engagement.
 Integrated clinical experiences and 32 weeks of full time clinical internships broaden student professional preparation.
-Internships are offered throughout the U.S. in a variety of specialty areas and require student travel to these locations.
-Assignments are based on students' educational needs and clinical site availability.
+Internships are offered throughout the U.S. in a variety of specialty areas and assignments are based on students' educational needs and clinical site availability.
 Students are responsible for all costs associated with clinical internships.

 The examination takes the form of a small group research project or a systematic review and an individual student portfolio.
 Both culminate in a written paper and an oral dissemination/defense.
-The written paper and presentations may take multiple formats and must be satisfactorily completed by the end of the 2nd year of the program and prior to beginning DPT 461 Clinical Education IIA.
-Should students not pass the comprehensive examination, they will have one additional opportunity to remediate and provide evidence of achievement of the learning outcomes of the comprehensive examination prior to being able to progress to their clinical rotations.
+The written paper and presentations may take multiple formats and must be satisfactorily completed by the end of the program.
+Should students not pass the comprehensive examination, they will have one additional opportunity to remediate and provide evidence of achievement of the learning outcomes of the comprehensive examination prior to being able to graduate from the program.

 Minimum Degree Requirements

 The UVM D.P.T. program requires successful completion of 102 graduate credits; the passing of all clinical internships and clinical education coursework expectations during their clinical experience and receiving no more than one U grade in a clinical education course (that was successfully retaken for a S grade); and illustrating evidence of professional behaviors commensurate with professional doctoral practice in physical therapy.
 A minimum cumulative GPA of 3.00 is required for graduation.